corona0401/COMS4731-Final-Project-Colorization/README.md

 * Using the pre-trained model

   We provide two pre-trained models.
-You can download the pre-trained models in realease tab. `colornet.pth` is our baseline model, in which we combines the classification output with the low-level image features. `colornet_global.pth` is our best model, in which we combines the global-level image features with the low-level image features.
+You can download the pre-trained models in release tab. `colornet.pth` is our baseline model, in which we combines the classification output with the low-level image features. `colornet_global.pth` is our best model, in which we combines the global-level image features with the low-level image features.
 These two pretrained models can be downloaded under the 1.0 release version.

   If you want to use `colornet.pth`: in `test.py`, make sure file's name in the line 17 is "colornet.pth".
 Run `python test.py`.
 The result will be in the result folder.